PrimerAI/blanc/README.md

 # Evaluation measures

-This repositary contains reference implementations and explanations to accompany [Primer.ai](https://primer.ai) research and publications related to evaluation measures, mostly for the purpose of summary evaluations.
+This repositary contains reference implementations and explanations to accompany [Primer.ai](https://primer.ai) research and publications related to evaluation measures, mostly for the purpose of summary evaluation.

-The evaluation measures include:
+These evaluation measures include:

 * BLANC-help (or simply 'BLANC'), BLANC-tune
   * blanc.py